 What Causes Social Anxiety Disorder?

-The proper cause of social phobia is unknown.
-However, researches coined the idea that it is caused by a combination of genetic or environmental factors.
+The proper cause of the social phobia is unknown.
+However, researchers coined the idea that it is caused by a combination of genetic or environmental factors.
 Negative experiences also may contribute to this disorder, including:

 - Family conflict